robertmuth/Hocuspocus/README.md

 Code:     http://code.google.com/p/hocuspocus/

-Hocuspocus is written in Python 3 and its only hard prerequisite is the tornado webserver library.
+Hocuspocus is written in Python 3 and vanilla JS.
+Its only hard prerequisite is the tornado webserver library.
 Optionally it can also be controlled via mqtt messages in which case you also need paho-mqtt library

 Additional dependencies are introduced by the various plugins